CodeBySnehal/ecommerce-flowers-market/README.md

 🚀 Features
 User-Friendly Interface: A clean and intuitive design that enhances the shopping experience.

 Product Management:
-Display of flowers by category
+Display of flowers by category.
 Product descriptions, prices, and quantity.
 Add, update, and remove items.
 Automatic price calculations.
 View and manage orders.

 optimized for desktop